Undergraduate Students Considering Graduate School

 - Dress professionally for the interview and visit (even though you may never dress that formally again).

 - Present yourself in a positive manner; talk about your strengths.

-- After the interview make sure to follow up with a thank you note letter.
+- After the interview, follow up with a formal thank you letter.

 The key to any successful interview is preparation - practice, practice, practice!